Healthy Communities, Healthy People

 John Kouletsis, vice president, national facilities services, Kaiser Permanente (Kouletsis): We’ve talked for some 15 years about patient-centric design, but we’ve actually done an outstanding job with provider-centric design.
 That served us well in the past, but it is not serving us well now.

 The typical patient at Kaiser doesn’t use our services very often; somewhere around 2 to 3 percent of patients account for 80 percent of our revenue.
-Unless we can find a way to engage the total person, to reach beyond the once-a-year health encounter, to reach into the community in a meaningful way, to change lifestyles and behaviors—we will lose this battle.
+Unless we can find a way to engage the total person, to reach beyond the once-a-year health encounter, to reach into the community in a meaningful way, to change lifestyles and behaviors, we will lose this battle.
 There is a tidal wave coming at us, and we are not going to be able to stop it if we continue to cling to today’s paradigm.
 We’ve spent the last four or five years radically rethinking what it means to receive care.
 For Kaiser, that has meant an understanding that health care is about mind, body, and spirit.

 SSS: What models are you looking at?
 How do you go about creating this community-oriented health-care approach?

 Kouletsis: In our model, if you keep people out of the hospital and keep them healthy—if they lead active lifestyles and are eating healthy food—those are the people who don’t need an intervention.
-When people come to you for an intervention, that’s fine, we’ll do the best we can, but the game has got to be played on a broader stage than that.
+When people come to us for an intervention, that’s fine, we’ll do the best we can, but the game has got to be played on a broader stage than that.
 There’s a piece of this that is philanthropic, but there’s also a piece of it that’s solid business.
 If we are just putting Band-Aids on ouches, we are going to lose the battle very quickly.

 There is a lot of evidence that there is a growing underclass of poorly educated people who don’t have access to healthy foods or healthy lifestyles.
 Unless health-care organizations recognize that this is the source of a lot of our trouble, we’re going to be in a really bad situation.